 Bull Terrier Club of America's Rescue Welfare Trust: (the national breed rescue organization)

 www.bullterrierclubofamericarescue.com Click your state and neighboring states on their map to see some of the available dogs and to email the rescue coordinators in your area (not just your state, but adjoining states too).
 Their website is not always kept up to date; they may have more dogs available than are listed.)
 Click here for their Facebook page.
 Feel free to contact us if you are having difficulty navigating their website or reaching their representatives.

 Blue Ridge Bull Terrier Club (based in Virginia, but have foster homes in NY, NJ and PA and will adopt to those and abutting states) http://www.brbtc.com/ Their Facebook page is http://www.facebook.com/brbtc

-(If you're interested in a miniature bull terrier, contact the Miniature Bull Terrier Club of America rescue committee , the national rescue group for mini bullies.
+Miniature Bull Terrier Club of America rescue committee , the national rescue group for mini bullies.
 Find their application at www.minibull.org or visit their Facebook page.

-If you live beyond the East Coast, or South of Virginia?
+Do you live beyond the East Coast, or South of Virginia?
 Than email us and we will tell you the reputable bull terrier rescuers closest to you.

 Rescue groups are staffed by volunteers and often have dogs available that are not shown on their websites yet.
 Your best bet is to fill out an application first so they can try to match a bully with your family and lifestyle.
 As always, feel free to contact us for assistance or advice. info@BigAppleBullies.com